mxochicale/srep2021/README.md

 ```

 ## Contact
-If you have specific questions about the content of this repository, you can contact [Miguel Xochicale](mailto:perez.xochicale@gmail.com?subject="[srep2021]").
+For specific questions about the content of this repository, please contact [Miguel Xochicale](mailto:perez.xochicale@gmail.com?subject="[srep2021]").
-If your question might be relevant to other people, please instead [open an issue](https://github.com/mxochicale/srep2021/issues)
+If your question might be relevant to other people, please instead [open an issue](https://github.com/mxochicale/srep2021/issues).